kenzkallal/Kissing-Numbers/README.md

 "minvects.txt" contains the ordering of the minimal vectors of the Leech Lattice used in our construction.

-"VBasis.txt" contains the basis of the Leech Lattice used in our construction.
+"Vbasis.txt" contains the basis of the Leech Lattice used in our construction.